freaug/ART3400/lab_processing/week_two/readme.md

 circleX = circleX + 1;
 ```

 We are now using the variable as an incrementation operator and should see our circle moving across the screen from left to right!

+#### Save

 Save this assignment as lastname_firstname_inclass2